'Polarising': Prince Harry's memoir splitting opinions in Rotorua, booksellers say

 It was mostly female readers buying the book, she said.

-“Like him or loathe him though, everyone wants to read the book, probably to re-enforce their already formed opinions —whether they admit it or not.”
+“Like him or loathe him though, everyone wants to read the book, probably to reinforce their already formed opinions —whether they admit it or not.”

 Des Forges said most people had also commented on the price.
 Its recommended retail price was $65.